 Q: I really want my hallway to feel like a room in its own right.
 How do I do that best?

 Remember though that a hallway isn’t a room in which you spend masses of time – it’s more of a passing place that leads you to other parts of your home.
-It’s therefore the perfect room to be bold, get creative, to have a bit of an adventure and to use paint colours and wallpapers that you might not have otherwise used.
+It’s, therefore, the perfect room to be bold, get creative, have a bit of an adventure and use paint colours and wallpapers that you might not have otherwise used.

 By giving your hallway that wow factor, you’ll put the key in the lock and have that feeling of ‘oh my goodness, I love it' wash over you every day of the week.
 Plus, you set the tone for the rest of your interior – and who doesn’t want to raise the bar?”

 Q: Should my hallway palette link to the rooms that come off from it?

 A: “In a word, yes.
 Remember that your hallway is there to greet you home, but it’s also there to take you by the hand, leading you into other rooms, and so if there’s no connection between the two, you could be left with a jarring effect.
 It’s a case of changing up the ratios of how the colours in your home’s palette are used.

 For example, maybe you’ve decorated with five colours across your home and so your hallway could pick up on one of those shades and use it in a much bigger way.
 Or, look at the colours used in all of your living spaces, mapping them out with our sticker samples so you can clearly and easily make sense of your overall colour scheme, and then match a hue that complements each and every one of them – both myself and Sam can help with that if you get stuck through our virtual colour consultancies.”